Nexus-Mods/sso-integration-demo/README.md

 Once connected, retrieve the request ID and connection_token used on the previous connection.

-    // retreive previous uuid and token
+    // retrieve previous uuid and token
     uuid = sessionStorage.getItem("uuid");
     token = sessionStorage.getItem("connection_token");